-One feature of the risk analysis approach taken here is that the probability distribution of forecasts of high-speed rail ridership and revenue result from the underlying uncertainty in several variables that have direct impacts on high-speed rail ridership and revenue.
-Each of those variables contributes to the

-To provide a measure of the relative importance of the risk factors for the high-speed rail risk analysis, we adopt an alternative method called the "Delta Moment-Independent Measure".
-Instead of measuring the contribution to variance, the Delta measure calculates the volume of change in the probability density function (pdf) that is a result of the change in any particular risk factor.
+One feature of the risk analysis approach taken here is that the probability distribution of forecasts of highspeed rail ridership and revenue result from the underlying uncertainty in several variables that have direct impacts on high-speed rail ridership and revenue.
+Each of those variables contributes to the uncertainty in different ways, which can be quantified by examining the overall distribution of the forecasts.
+There are several methods outlined in the literature for expressing the relative importance of risk factors with a GPR model, although there is no well-established and universally accepted "best" method for this analysis.
+To provide a measure of the relative importance of the risk factors for the high-speed rail risk analysis, we adopt an alternative method called the "Delta Moment-Independent Measure."^{31,32} Instead of measuring the contribution to variance, the Delta measure calculates the volume of change in the probability density function (pdf) that is a result of the change in any particular risk factor.
 It is called "moment-independent" because it can measure not just changes in the mean or variance (i.e., the first and second moments), but also changes to the shape of the distribution (e.g., changes in asymmetric tails, referred to as skewness).